mohsenShakiba/distributed-cache/README.md

 # todo
-- add a package to read and write to file
+- finish the cache test
-- add a package to store the entries in an efficient manner
+- add grpc service
-- serailization option for writing a reading to file
+- write a c# client to work with cache
-- compacting the files periodacilly
+- write a docker file to work with